InternLay-HG/SMHackers/README.md

        DB_URL=your_database_url

-    Replace your_database_url with your PostgreSQL database connection string.
+    Replace your_database_url with your MongoDB database connection string.

 3.
          npm install